DataSolutionSoftware/Portfolio/README.md

 These platforms provide strategies and support in securing businesses and personal data and provisioning a secure communication network between the government and its citizens, including cyber-security alerts triggered by AI engines.

-## Marks & Spencer eCommerce platform:
+## Marks & Spencer eCommerce platform

 https://www.marksandspencer.com/